microsoft/dstoolkit-devcontainers/README.md

 ssh-add
 ```

+## AML Example

+An Azure Machine Learning (AML) example is provided under `src/sample_pytorch_gpu_example`.
+The example is a AML Components-based ML pipeline, that runs a pytorch based training step followed by a inference/evaluation step.
+This example shows the seemless transition of moving from a local run (inside the Dev Container) of pytorch based training/inference and running that in the cloud in the exact same Docker environment but with flexible compute options.
+See the README under `src/sample_pytorch_gpu_example` for a detailed explanation and instructions of the example code.

 ## Directory Structure

 This section gives you overview of the directory structure of this template.
 Only essential files are covered in this structure graph for simplicity.
 The directory structure is as follows: